quer/the-steam-awards/README.md

     }
 }
 ```
-There will be a wiki page telling, what each part means.
+There will be a wiki page explaining each setting.

 # Script
-The script are some event, that might save you some time.
+The scripts are made to save you time and effort for setting accounts into config.

-If you do not use default settings, you have to add the setting in the files also. as it will use the settings.
+If you do not use default settings, you have to add the setting in the files.

- * `npm run SetSpecialAccountText` -> will add the property to each account, whit a index in it.
+ * `npm run SetSpecialAccountText` -> will add the property to each account, with an index inside it.
- * `npm run ConvertFromLineFormat [FilePath]` -> will add account from a text file with the format `username:password:sharedsecret:SpecialAccountText` (only username and password is mandatory)
+ * `npm run ConvertFromLineFormat [FilePath]` -> will add account(s) from a text file has the format `username:password:sharedsecret:SpecialAccountText` (only username and password is mandatory)

 # Wiki
-Read more in the wiki
+Read more in the wiki.

 # Web panel to contol the account
 I have started to create a web panel to handle the bots,
-it will soon be able to use all the function that this script give.
+soon, it will be able to provide all the function that this script offer.
 https://github.com/quer/Steam-bot-Controller

 [steam-img]:  https://img.shields.io/badge/donate-Steam-lightgrey.svg?style=flat-square